525 full- and part-time students from 20 states and 10 countries

 Visit the Honors Program page.

-More than 15 organizations including Student Government Association, Association of Residence Hall Students (ARHS), Hazleton Campus Activities Board (HCAB), Anime Club, Blue and White Society, Lion Ambassadors, Phi Beta Lambda Business Club, Physical Therapy Association, Psychology Club, Science and Engineering Club, Spanish Club, THON and Cheerleading.
+More than 40 clubs and organizations including Student Government Association, Association of Residence Hall Students (ARHS), Hazleton Campus Activities Board (HCAB), Blue and White Society, Lion Ambassadors, Multicultural Club, Phi Beta Lambda Business Club, Physical Therapy Association, Psychology Club, Science and Engineering Club, Spanish Club, THON and Cheerleading.
 Students can also start their own club or organization.

 Visit the Student Activities page.

 Offers credit and non-credit programs for professional development and/or career change.
 Individuals may increase knowledge and enhance skills through independent study, conferences, seminars, certificate programs.
 Continuing Education also provides management development and technical training for local business and industry, and is also a portal to Penn State's other outreach and research capacities.

 Visit the Continuing Education page.